ljacquin/wiser/README.md

 ## Key Features

-    ▸ Phenotype estimation: estimate genetic values which are referred as WISER-estimated phenotypes, by applying whitening methods to adjust for the genetic covariance structure in experimental designs (i.e., population structure correction).
+    ▸ breeding value estimation: estimate genetic values which are referred as WISER-estimated breeding values, by applying whitening methods to adjust for the genetic covariance structure in experimental designs (i.e., population structure correction).
     ▸ Whitening methods: implement various whitening techniques, such as ZCA-cor, PCA-cor, and Cholesky,